Excelente producto con una píldora al día con toda la cantidad de principio activo que necesitas.

-In fact, they claim that increasing the amount of magnesium in our daily diet can help to balance cholesterol in blood (lower LDL and triglyceride levels and raise HDL good cholesterol).
+In fact, they claim that increasing the amount of magnesium in our daily diet can help to balance the cholesterol in the blood (lower LDL and triglyceride levels and raise HDL good cholesterol).

-Magnesium helps to regulate the function of this enzyme so that it will be in charge of maintaining only the necessary levels of cholesterol in the blood.
+Magnesium helps to regulate the function of this enzyme that will be in charge of maintaining only the necessary levels of cholesterol in the blood.

 A study which was meant to find out how magnesium can affect cholesterol levels, showed that the daily amount of 430mg of magnesium chloride can lower LDL cholesterol levels and increase HDL.

 However, the consumption of magnesium should be accompanied by a healthy lifestyle.
-Therefore, when you consume this mineral you should also reduce the intake of saturated fats and sugars, remove hydrogenated fat also known as "trans" fat.
+Therefore, when you consume this mineral you should also reduce the intake of saturated fats and sugars, remove hydrogenated fats which are also known as "trans" fats.
 At the same time, you should increase the amount of Omega-3 fatty acids and do exercise daily.

 Magnesium and pregnancy

-A magnesium supplement is important to have a healthy pregnancy and a good labour.
-An appropriate supply of magnesium during pregnancy can improve the baby’s health since the first day.
+A magnesium supplement is important to have a healthy pregnancy and a good labor.
+An appropriate supply of magnesium during pregnancy can improve the health of the baby health from the first day.

-Many studies recommend consuming magnesium before giving birth, since it can prevent a premature labour and reduce the risk of cerebral palsy in children and the sudden infant death syndrome.
+Many studies advise consuming magnesium before giving birth, since it can prevent a premature labor and reduce the risk of cerebral palsy in children as well as the sudden infant death syndrome.

-A low levels of magnesium trigger many of the symptoms of pregnancy, such as constipation, leg cramps, back pain, water retention, irritability or insomnia.
+A low level of magnesium can trigger many of the symptoms of pregnancy, such as constipation, leg cramps, back pain, water retention, irritability, or insomnia.

-Magnesium can also help women with fertility problems to become pregnant, since it reduces the spams in the Fallopian tubes, which usually hinders the fertilisation of the ovule.
+Magnesium can also help women with fertility problems to become pregnant, since it reduces the spams in the Fallopian tubes, which usually hinders the fertilization of the ovule.

 Children need Magnesium

 A magnesium deficiency can affect both children and adults.
-Sometimes, many of its symptoms are associated to other things.
+Sometimes, many of its symptoms are confused with other things.

-However, even with just taking a warm bath with magnesium salts produces an unbelievably huge physical and behavioural change in children with ADHD (Attention Deficit Hyperactivity Disorder) and autism.
+However, taking a warm bath with magnesium salts produces an unbelievably huge physical and behavioral change in children with ADHD (Attention Deficit Hyperactivity Disorder) and autism.

-In short, the demand of magnesium exists since birth and remains with us for a lifetime.
+In short, the demand of magnesium exists since birth and remains with us for the rest of our lives.